pkourouklidis/panoptes-wiki/Core-Concepts.md

 HigherOrderAlgorithmRuntime higherOrderPythonFunction
 ```

-## Algorithm Execution
+## Using an Algorithm for Dataset Shift Detection
-So far we have seen that we can create _Algorithms_ to detect dataset shift based on the received input.
+So far we have seen that we can create _Algorithms_ that detect dataset shift based on the received input.
 In addition to that, we also need a way to specify which data the _Algorithms_ should receive as input and what should happen if dataset shift is detected.
 This way, we can reuse an _Algorithm_ to detect dataset shift for multiple deployed models.

-For this purpose, we can create _Base Algorithm Executions_ and _Higher Order Algorithm Executions_.
+For this purpose, we can add to our _Deployment_, _Base Algorithm Executions_ and _Higher Order Algorithm Executions_.
 Here is an example of a _Base Algorithm Execution_.

 ```
+Deployment callcenter{
+    model callcenter-tree

     BaseAlgorithmExecution wait_duration_shift{
-    algorithm kolmogorovsmirnov
+        algorithm kolmogorov-smirnov
         live data service_duration
         historical data service_duration
         actions 1->emailMe
         parameter values pValue = 0.05
+    }
 }
 ```